afeins19/obsdian/classNotes/(472) Operating Systems/Processes/POSIX Real-Time Scheduling.md

 based on littles law and the steady state assumption we get:
 $$L = \lambda \times W$$
-this is valid for any schedulign algorithm and arrival distribution
+this is valid for any scheduling algorithm and arrival distribution

 # Simulations
 - tries to address queueing modells limitations